omichelsen/ole.michelsen.dk/public/blog/schedule-jobs-with-crontab-on-mac-osx.md

 ### Environment

-You might get a wierd "command not found" error when running your crontab jobs for the first time, even though the script works fine when you run it yourself.
-That is because crontab executes commands without any of the normal environment variables set up.
+You might get a weird "command not found" error when running your crontab jobs for the first time, even though the script works fine when you run it yourself.
+That's because crontab executes commands without any of the normal environment variables set up.

 To fix this, you can add the PATH in the beginning of your script, so it knows how to find programs like `mysqldump`: